3box/3box-chatbox-react/README.md

 # 3Box Chatbox Plugin 💬

 `3box-chatbox-react` node package is a drop-in react component that provides Web3 developers with a readymade chat system for their Ethereum application.
 Easily add rich, decentralized social discourse to your dApp with one line of code.
-The 3Box Chatbox plugin is built using 3Box infrastructure, and handles all logic for creating a chatbox. *Read the docs on [docs.3box.io](https://docs.3box.io/build/plugins/chatbox)*.
+The 3Box Chatbox plugin is built using 3Box infrastructure, and handles all logic for creating a chatbox.
+Starting with v0.1.0, Chatbox supports likes for every message. *Read the docs on [docs.3box.io](https://docs.3box.io/build/plugins/chatbox)*.

 ### Try the demo [here](https://3box.github.io/3box-chatbox/examples/dist/)
 ![Example Screenshot](chatbox-example-screenshot.png)